pulumi/examples/cloud-js-thumbnailer/README.md

 1. Restore NPM modules via `npm install` or `yarn install`.

-1. Preview and deploy the app via `pulumi update`.
+1. Preview and deploy the app via `pulumi up`.
 The preview will take some time, as it builds a Docker container.
 A total of 32 resources are created.

     ```
-    $ pulumi update
+    $ pulumi up
     Previewing update of stack 'thumbnailer-testing'
     Previewing changes: